-The assembly points and emergency evacuation routes for the MONDC Warehouse are detailed in Figure 6-2.
-The assembly points and emergency evacuation routes for the MORDC Warehouse will be incorporated into the WOEP prior to the commencement of commissioning.
+The assembly points and emergency evacuation routes for the MONDC Warehouse and MORDC Warehouse are detailed in Figure 6-2 and Figure 6-3, respectively.

 Backlit emergency exit signs are installed within all parts of the MORDC and MONDC Warehouses.
 These lights are designed with an internal battery supply and operate independently of the main power system in an emergency situation.